Skip to content

 Cameron Carson Worried Bird Window Washing

-How to send a quote to your customers
+How to send quotes to your customers

 Now that you know how to make a quote for a client (and look extra professional, too), you need to send it to your prospect to win the job.

-Option 1: send a quotation to a client by email
+Option 1: Send quotes by email

-When you’re sending a quotation for a job, keep the subject line simple and the message brief and friendly.
-Here’s a sample of a quote sent by email:
+When sending a job quotation, keep the subject line simple and the message brief and friendly.
+Attach the PDF quote and hit send.

 Email template for sending a quote to a client